kshraddha1413/JavaCoreConcepts/README.md

   **Final class**
    The class cannot be subclassed.
 Whenever we declare any class as final, it means that we can’t extend that class or that class can’t be extended or we can’t make subclass of that class.

+   *can we create object of final class
+   Definitely, you can do that.
+The 'final' keyword in sense of a class makes it uninheritable.
+You can't extend it, nor override its methods.
+Sometimes you do this in case of classes where extending it is not desirable - like String.
+Imagine the havoc if someone extends it & overrides its useful methods to do something not useful.
+It is not desirable.

 **Final method**
  The method cannot be overridden by a subclass.
 Whenever we declare any method as final, then it means that we can’t override that method.